KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 ---
 ## 4. Core Practice & Engineering Glyphs

-These glyphs are primarily used in the application of Field Physics through rituals, healing, and the structuring of Coherence Fields.
+These glyphs function primarily within the practice of Field Physics through rituals, healing, and the structuring of Coherence Fields.

 ### 4.1 Established Practice Operators